How to contact me.

 More detailed information is found in my curriculum vitae, my research statement (longer version that goes into details on some finished projects), and my teaching statement.
 (They might not be 100% up-to-date.)

 Before my academic life, I used to participate in high-school mathematical contests such as the IMO and various German competitions.
-As a byproduct, I ended up writing many notes and even papers on contest-level elementary mathematics, particularly elementary geometry and algebraic inequalities.
-My website still has more notes from this time than from my current research...
+In that time, I have written several notes and papers on contest-level elementary mathematics, particularly elementary geometry and algebraic inequalities; these too can be found on this website.

 How to contact me